albert597/TRAILMAP/README-EXTENDED.md

 ##### Hardware requirements:
 * While the network portion of TrailMap operates on your 3D volume in chunks and has minimal hardware requirements, visualizations benefit from having sufficient RAM to hold the whole sample volume at once.
 Depending on your brain file size, TrailMap will take 8-16GB of RAM.
 Opening a 16-bit volume covering a half-brain (as seen in the publication) requires ~24 GB.
 In practice, 64GB is sufficient, but 128GB+ provides greater flexibility when opening multiple volumes at once.
 * A Nvidia GPU with CUDA support.
 The network presented here was trained with a 1080Ti with 11GB GDDR5X Memory.
 * You need to also install the  Nvidia Driver Verision > 418 with CUDA 10.1 and CUDNN 7.6 to use your GPU.
-[Guide on installation for CUDA and CUDNN](https://towardsdatascience.com/tensorflow-gpu-installation-made-easy-use-conda-instead-of-pip-52e5249374bc)
+This will be specific to your system and GPU choice-- we provide some guidance below, but there are also online resources available to help: Guide on installation for CUDA and CUDNN (https://towardsdatascience.com/tensorflow-gpu-installation-made-easy-use-conda-instead-of-pip-52e5249374bc)

 ##### Software requirements: